kalekundert/bind_dna/notebook/validate_cdna_display/ligate_linker_to_mrna/via_3_ribozyme/notes.rst

 introduce the need for a phenol-chloroform extraction (to remove RNase from miniprepped plasmid DNA).

+.. update:: 2020/10/28

+  In the interest of being able to clearly see if the ribozyme worked as intended, I digested the plasmid with HaeII.
+This should lead to the creation of two fragments with defined length: the gene (829 bp) and the tail (347, 336 bp for HDV67, HDV56).

 Note that the whole terminator is transcribed, so I don't need to worry about including a spacer between the ribozyme and the terminator.
 Briefly, rho-independent termination works like this [Peters2011]_: